 Are you worried that you’re not delivering relevant content to your attendees?
 You’re not alone.
-Arranging speakers and choosing session topics 12 months in advance is a challenge.
+Arranging speakers and choosing session topics 12 months in advance is one of the many challenges of event design.
 Delivering quality, up-to-date content to your attendees isn’t always as simple as highlighting trends, buzzworthy topics, or celebrity speakers.
-Attendees not only want to participate in the activity, they also want to play a part in deciding what that activity is.
+Attendees not only want to participate in the activity, but they also want to play a part in deciding what that activity is.
 Audience response technology allows planners to gather feedback in real time submitted from mobile devices rather than having to rely on cumbersome paper surveys.

 Good Event Design Starts with Feedback

 Responses and data collected from live polls, surveys, and Q&A features is a direct link between your event and your attendees.
 It offers a multitude of opportunities you can easily act on before, during and after the event.
 The insights gathered from feedback tools can be used to design better meetings, events, and attendee experiences making them as relevant and engaging as possible.

 You can gather feedback throughout the entire event lifecycle.
 Prompting attendees to submit questions in the event app prior to the meeting will allow you to gear your content strategy to best answer those questions.
 During the event, gauge the quality of the learning experience with a live poll and make adjustments for the next day.
 When all’s said and done, a post-event survey can provide you with valuable insight into your audience’s satisfaction with the content, speakers, and style of sessions.